Iqbalfachry19/SertifyMe/frontend/README.md

 This project is licensed under the **MIT License**.

 ---
-💡 *SertifyMe - Secure Digital Certification Management*
+💡 *SertifyMe - AI-Powered, Blockchain-Secured Digital Certification Management*